A deep learning approach to clustering visual arts: Proposed method

-The final part of the model consists of a clustering layer attached to the embedded layer of the autoencoder: its task is to assign the embedded features of each sample to a cluster.
-Given an initial estimate of the nonlinear mapping $\phi : X \rightarrow Z$, and the centroids of an initial clustering $\{ \mu_j \}_{j=1}^k$, the clustering layer maps each embedded point, $z_i$, to a cluster centroid, $\mu_j$, using Student's t distribution:
+The clustering layer attached to the embedded layer of the autoencoder assigns the embedded features of each sample to a cluster.
+Given an initial estimate of the nonlinear mapping $\phi : X \rightarrow Z$, and the $k$ centroids of an initial clustering $\{\mathbf{c}_j \in Z\}_{j=1}^k$, the clustering layer maps each embedded point, $\mathbf{z}_i=\phi(\mathbf{x}_i)$, to a cluster centroid, $\mathbf{c}_j$, using a cluster assignment distribution $Q$ based on Student's $t$-distribution:

-where $q_{ij}$ represents the membership probability of $z_i$ of belonging to cluster $j$; in other words, it can be seen as a soft assignment.
+where $q_{ij}$ represents the membership probability of $\mathbf{z}_i$ of belonging to cluster $j$; in other words, it can be seen as a soft assignment.
 Membership probabilities are used to calculate an auxiliary target distribution $P$:

-where $\sum_i q_{ij}$ are soft cluster frequencies.
+where $f_{j}=\sum_i q_{ij}$ are soft cluster frequencies.
 Clustering is done by minimizing the Kullback-Leibler (KL) divergence between $P$ and $Q$:

 In practice, the $q_{ij}$'s provide a measure of the similarity between each data point and the different $k$ centroids.
 Higher values for $q_{ij}$ indicate more confidence in assigning a data point to a particular cluster.
-The auxiliary target distribution is designed to place greater emphasis on the data points assigned with greater confidence, while normalizing the loss contribution of each centroid.
-Then, by minimizing the divergence between the membership probabilities and the target distribution, the network improves the initial estimate by learning from previous high confidence predictions.
+The auxiliary target distribution is designed to place greater emphasis on the data points assigned with greater confidence while normalizing the loss contribution of each centroid.
+Then, by minimizing the divergence between the membership probabilities and the target distribution, the network improves the initial estimate by learning from previous high-confidence predictions.

 The overall training works in two steps.
-In the first step, the autoencoder is trained to learn an initial set of embedded features, minimizing Eq.~\ref{eq:r_loss}.
-After this pre-training phase, the learned features are used to initialize the cluster centroids $\mu_j$ using traditional $k$-means.
-Finally, the decoder part of the model is abandoned and embedded feature learning and clustering are jointly optimized using only Eq.~\ref{eq:c_loss}.
+In the first step, the autoencoder is trained to learn an initial set of embedded features, minimizing the reconstruction loss defined in Eq.~\ref{eq:r_loss}.
+After this pre-training phase, the learned features are used to initialize the cluster centroids $\mathbf{c}_j$ using traditional $k$-means.
+Finally, the decoder part of the model is abandoned and embedded feature learning and clustering are jointly optimized by minimizing only the cluster assignment loss defined in Eq.~\ref{eq:c_loss}.
 The overall weights are updated using backpropagation.
 It is worth noting that, to avoid instability, $P$ is not updated on every iteration using only a batch of data, but using all embedded points every $t$ iterations.
 The training procedure stops when the change in cluster assignments between two consecutive updates is below a given threshold $\delta$.

 It is worth underlining that ``training'' here means the process of optimizing the reconstruction of the original input, in the case of the autencoder, and the search for cluster centroids, in the case of clustering.
 Both tasks do not require any form of supervision.